att-innovate/charmander/docs/SPARKANALYTICS.md

     ./bin/start_analytics
     ./bin/start_lookbusy80mb

 Let it run for a bit.
 You can verify that everything is up and running using [Redis](http://172.31.2.11:31610).
+You should see 10 running tasks.

 Start your Spark-shell